jhs/deepeval/docs/blog/deepeval-vs-langfuse.md

 ### Platform

-Both DeepEval and Langfuse has their own platforms.
+Both DeepEval and Langfuse have their own platforms.
 DeepEval's platform is called Confident AI, and Langfuse's platform is also called Langfuse.
 Confident AI is built for powerful, customizable evaluation and benchmarking.
 Langfuse, on the other hand, is more focused on observability.

 <FeatureComparisonTable type="langfuse::platform" competitor="Langfuse" />